OpenVZ/vzkernel/Documentation/admin-guide/cgroup-v2.rst

 	In the case of an invalid partition root, a descriptive string on why the partition is invalid is included within parentheses.

-	For a partition root to become valid, the following conditions must be met.
+	For a local partition root to be valid, the following conditions must be met.

-	1) The "cpuset.cpus" is exclusive with its siblings , i.e. they
-	   are not shared by any of its siblings (exclusivity rule).
-	2) The parent cgroup is a valid partition root.
+	1) The parent cgroup is a valid partition root.
-	3) The "cpuset.cpus" is not empty and must contain at least one of the CPUs from parent's "cpuset.cpus", i.e. they overlap.
+	2) The "cpuset.cpus.exclusive.effective" file cannot be empty, though it may contain offline CPUs.
-	4) The "cpuset.cpus.effective" cannot be empty unless there is no task associated with this partition.
+	3) The "cpuset.cpus.effective" cannot be empty unless there is no task associated with this partition.

+	For a remote partition root to be valid, all the above conditions except the first one must be met.

-	External events like hotplug or changes to "cpuset.cpus" can cause a valid partition root to become invalid and vice versa.
+	External events like hotplug or changes to "cpuset.cpus" or "cpuset.cpus.exclusive" can cause a valid partition root to become invalid and vice versa.
 Note that a task cannot be moved to a cgroup with empty "cpuset.cpus.effective".

-	For a valid partition root with the sibling cpu exclusivity rule enabled, changes made to "cpuset.cpus" that violate the exclusivity rule will invalidate the partition as well as its sibiling partitions with conflicting cpuset.cpus values.
-So care must be taking in changing "cpuset.cpus".

-	A valid non-root parent partition may distribute out all its CPUs to its child partitions when there is no task associated with it.
+	A valid non-root parent partition may distribute out all its CPUs to its child local partitions when there is no task associated with it.

-	Care must be taken to change a valid partition root to "member" as all its child partitions, if present, will become invalid causing disruption to tasks running in those child partitions.
-These inactivated partitions could be recovered if their parent is switched back to a partition root with a proper set of "cpuset.cpus".
+	Care must be taken to change a valid partition root to "member" as all its child local partitions, if present, will become invalid causing disruption to tasks running in those child partitions.
+These inactivated partitions could be recovered if their parent is switched back to a partition root with a proper value in "cpuset.cpus" or "cpuset.cpus.exclusive".

 	Poll and inotify events are triggered whenever the state of "cpuset.cpus.partition" changes.
 That includes changes caused